Every City in the USA

 City · TX · #7 nationally

-San Antonio, Texas had 1,548,422 residents as of July 1, 2025 (U.S. Census Bureau Vintage 2025), ranking #7 nationally and #2 in Texas. cost of living runs 5.3% below the U.S. average (BEA RPP 2024); a family of four needs roughly $84,788/yr to break even (2025 modeled).
+San Antonio, Texas population is 1,548,422 as of July 1, 2025 (U.S. Census Bureau Vintage 2025 estimate), ranking #7 nationally and #2 in Texas.
+Cost of living runs 5.3% below the U.S. average (BEA RPP 2024); a family of four needs roughly $84,788/yr to break even (2025 modeled).
 This profile draws on 13 federal datasets covering population, housing, income, employment, climate, and risk.

 State outline of Texas with San Antonio's approximate location marked.